Mohammed-Ihab/grocery-management-gui-python/README.md

 - Product stock is managed via a .csv file that the app can open directly for editing.
 - Generated bills can be saved and emailed directly from the app.
 - The app uses hardcoded product pricing — future versions may support editable pricing.
+- Email will not work since it is commented out.
+It will need to be uncommented, and email and password of the store or developer must be edited in code.

 ---